One Of Hawaii's Top Auto Accident

-How Much is My Hawaii Injury Case Worth?
+How Much Is My Hawaii Injury Case Worth?

 The first factor they will consider is whether their driver was liable.
-Once they determine that their driver is liable than they will then consider the value of the injuries.
+Once they determine that their driver is liable, then they will then consider the value of the injuries.
 The Hawaii insurance adjustor will do this by reviewing all of the medical bills and records that we send to them.
-If the injuries are very serious such as those involving fractured bones or other injuries that required surgery, then their valuation will likely be very high.
+If the injuries are very serious such as those involving fractured bones or other injuries that require surgery, then their valuation will likely be very high.
 If the injuries are considered “soft tissue” injuries because they didn’t require surgery to repair, then the value of the claim will be much lower.
 “Soft tissue” injuries are those types of injuries such as whiplash, neck strains, and back strains.
 These injuries usually heal with time and with treatment from physical therapists, chiropractors, or massage therapists.

 The value of the injuries also greatly depends on which insurance company is involved.
-Farmers and Geico tend to offer very small amounts to settle Hawaii motor vehicle accident injury claims.
+Farmers and Geico tend to offer small amounts to settle Hawaii motor vehicle accident injury claims.
 State Farm, Allstate, Liberty Mutual, and Progressive also tend to offer lower settlement offers.
 We have seen better settlement offers from Dtric, First Insurance, and Island Insurance.
 The best settlement offers that we see usually come from USAA as well as some of the insurance companies on the mainland.

 The first step of the Hawaii car accident litigation process will be the Court Annexed Arbitration Program.
 At this stage of the process, the Court assigned Arbitrator will determine how much he or she thinks the case is worth.
-Once again, it will be completely up to our clients whether they want to accept the Arbitrator’s award, or appeal the award and take their case to the jury trial.
+Once again, it will be completely up to our clients whether they want to accept the Arbitrator’s award or appeal the award and take their case to the jury trial.